markingman/templator/README.md

 Run `make start` to create a Docker container (with current PHP version).

-Run `make ssh` to access container.
+Run `make tests` to run tests in Docker container.

-Inside container run `vendor/phpunit/phpunit/phpunit tests` (see details in `./phpunit.xml`).

-Exit container with `exit` command.

-Run `makde stop` to stop Docker container.
+Run `make stop` to stop Docker container.